Merchant Cash Advance FAQs

 While different providers have different caps, typically MCAs are obtained for between $5,000 and $50,000.
 They are intended to be a short-term financing source.

-What is the average holdback and factoring rate?
+What is the average holdback and factoring rate on a merchant cash advance?

 This would vary from provider to provider, but holdback rates can be as low as 8% to as high as 30%.
 Factoring rates range from 1.2x to 1.5x.